It’s about making Canada better. It’s about creating enabling conditions for social good. It is about strength and sustainability.

 As a Board that is representing national interests, Imagine Canada strives to be reflective of the country by ensuring balance in terms of geography, gender and experience, while ensuring inclusivity and diversity.
 As per the organization’s Bylaws, the Nominations subcommittee has also been instructed to ensure that at least half of Directors are connected (through employment or service on the board) to an organization that is a Member of Imagine Canada.
 While the sector is too vast to have all subsectors represented on the Board at any one time, the organization seeks to ensure a ‘rotation of interests’ whereby different mission or cause areas are present on the Board.

-Skills/experience – Individuals with marketing/media/polling/communications experience and individuals with public policy development/advocacy/government experience
+Skills/experience – Individuals with public policy development/advocacy/government experience and individuals with movement building/citizen engagement experience.

-Geography – individuals from the provinces of Saskatchewan, Manitoba and Quebec
+Geography – individuals from the provinces of Saskatchewan, the Territories and Atlantic Canada.

-Subsectors – individuals from the following cause areas: faith, arts & culture, sport, health, universities, environment.
+Subsectors – individuals from the following cause areas: faith, sport, health, universities, environment.

 Risk Management, Finance and Audit (RMFA) Committee